huggingface/diffusers/docs/source/en/using-diffusers/from_pipe.md

   <img class="rounded-xl" src="https://huggingface.co/datasets/YiYiXu/testing-images/resolve/main/from_pipe_out_sag_1.png"/>
 </div>

-now we have `stableDiffusionPipeline` and `StableDiffusionSAGPipeline` co-existing with the same loaded model components;  You can use them interchangeably without additional memory.
+Now we have both `stableDiffusionPipeline` and `StableDiffusionSAGPipeline` co-existing with the same loaded model components;  You can use them interchangeably without additional memory.

 ```
 print(